 “Will my savings last after I retire?”

 It’s a common question.
 To answer it with confidence, many investors turn to annuities to provide a reliable income stream in retirement.
-If you’re considering an annuity for retirement income, this annuities FAQ will answer some common questions and help prepare you for a conversation with your financial advisor.
+If you’re considering an annuity for retirement income, this annuities FAQ will answer some common questions and help prepare you for a conversation with us.

 Not sure whether an annuity is right for your retirement goals?
-An Ameriprise financial advisor will provide you with personalized advice based on your income needs, as well as solutions to help protect you from uncertainty.
+We will provide you with personalized advice based on your income needs, as well as solutions to help protect you from uncertainty.

 What is an annuity?